Uninen/vite-ts-tailwind-starter/README.md

 ## Notes

-- In order to take full advance of the new `script setup` sugar and typescript in Vue SFC templates, you should disable Vetur and use [Volar](https://github.com/johnsoncodehk/volar) instead.
+- In order to take full advance of the new `script setup` sugar and full TypeScript support in Vue SFC templates (like in the screenshot above), you should disable Vetur and use [Volar](https://github.com/johnsoncodehk/volar) instead.
 (This is totally optional but recommended as it results much better DX!)
 - If you need more than one parameter in the typed Vuex actions, use `payload` object instead of multiple parameters.
 For example:
   ```typescript
   [Action.updateItem](